Pocket K No. 30: Contributions of Agricultural Biotechnology in Alleviation of Poverty and Hunger

 - Poverty causes more sickness, suffering and death than any other problem on earth

-- One fifth of humanity (1.1 billion people) are afflicted by a vicious cycle of poverty
+- One fifth of humanity are afflicted by a vicious cycle of poverty

-- About 852 million people worst hit by hunger and poverty are in developing countries
+- Most people worst hit by hunger and poverty are in developing countries

-- Out of 38 countries perpetually experiencing food emergencies globally, 25 are in Africa
+- Majority of countries perpetually experiencing food emergencies globally are in Africa

 - In 2006, about 3 million people suffered from acute hunger in Kenya.